Koromix/rygel/web/koffi.dev/input.md

     OtherError: 3
 });

-// For RelativePosition, the underlying type will be int const RelativePosition = koffi.enumeration('RelativePosition', {
+// For RelativePosition, the underlying type will be int everywhere const RelativePosition = koffi.enumeration('RelativePosition', {
     Left: -1,
     Center: 0,
     Right: 1
 });

-// For IntLimits, the underlying type will be int64_t const Int64Limits = koffi.enumeration('Int64Limits', {
+// For IntLimits, the underlying type will be int64_t on POSIX, and fail on Windows const Int64Limits = koffi.enumeration('Int64Limits', {
     Min: -9223372036854775808n,
     Max: 9223372036854775807n